lizhanmit/spark-streaming-tutorial/README.md

 1. Download nmap from https://nmap.org/download#windows, and install.
 2. Open terminal, and type `ncat -lk 9999`.
 (9999 is a random port number here.)
-3. Intellij IDEA, execute class `StreamingWordCount.scala`.
+3. Intellij IDEA, execute class `SocketWordCount.scala`.
 4. In terminal, type random words.
 5. Result should be seen in console of Intellij IDEA.